Querent-ai/querent-python-research/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSL-1.1 License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to adapt this README template to your project's specific details and requirements.
-A well-structured README helps users and contributors understand your project, its features, and how to get started with it.